LabQuest App curve fit coefficients are computed in one of two ways.

 Linear: y = mx +b

-LabQuest uses the same approach as Logger Pro.
+LabQuest App uses the same approach as Logger Pro.
 See:

-How do we calculate linear fits in Logger Pro?
+How do you calculate linear fits in Logger Pro?

 *** Non-linear forms ***